Where We Started

 Due to the nature of our programming and scheduling, a number of teaching artists are coming and going at any given time.
 Following are current bios of teaching artists at the time of this writing.

 Kristen Blaker M.Ed has taught art to people of all ages over the past ten years, ranging from preschool art to adults in community art classes.
-At VAE her focus is with Bennington School girls and children from the Village school of North Bennington.
+At VAE her focus is with the Vermont School for Girls and children from the Village school of North Bennington.
 She graduated from Skidmore College in 2001 with a degree in psychology and a minor in art.
 Afterwards, she attained her art education licensure along with her Masters Degree in Education from Colorado State University.
 Kristen is passionate about fostering creativity and encouraging expression in people of all ages.
 In her personal artwork, Kristen combines sculptural ceramics with found object art.
 She also explores mixed media to create altered book arts and paintings.
 She has exhibited her artwork in Colorado, New Mexico, New York, and Vermont.

 How You Can Help: Your Time, Money, Material, Skills